buddypress/buddypress/readme.txt

 === Plugin Name ===
 Contributors: apeatling
-Tags: buddypress, wpmu, social networking, activity, profiles, messaging, friends, groups, forums, microblogging Requires at least: WordPress 2.9
+Tags: buddypress, social networking, activity, profiles, messaging, friends, groups, forums, microblogging, twitter, facebook, mingle, social, community, networks, networking, cms
+Requires at least: WordPress 2.9.1
-Tested up to: WordPress 2.9
+Tested up to: WordPress 2.9.1
-Stable tag: 1.1.3
+Stable tag: 1.2

 == Description ==

-BuddyPress is designed to extend WordPress and bring along a whole host of new social features.
+Social networking in a box.
+Build a social network for your company, school, sports team or niche community all based on the power and flexibility of WordPress.

 BuddyPress will let users register on your site and start creating profiles, posting messages, making connections, creating and interacting in groups and much more.
-If you're looking to use WordPress to build a niche community or communication tool then BuddyPress will enable that with a click of a button.

 <h4>Try the Demo</h4>